How to turn on end-to-end encryption in Zoom (and why you should)

 Zoom has finally launched end-to-end encryption (E2EE) for all users.
-The launch is a long time coming and will be sure to make Zoom users the world over more confident in using the service, which has become a critical tool for businesses and employees due to the COVID-19 pandemic.
+The launch is a long time coming and should make Zoom users the world over more confident in using the service, which has become a critical tool for businesses and employees during the COVID-19 pandemic.

-Previously to Zoom’s end-to-end encryption rollout, Zoom calls were encrypted, but only between each user and Zoom’s servers—meaning, if Zoom wanted to, it could peak into a Zoom call or let others do so.
+Prior to Zoom’s end-to-end encryption rollout, Zoom calls were encrypted, but only between each user and Zoom’s servers—meaning, if Zoom wanted to, it could peek into a Zoom call or let others do so.
 With the launch of end-to-end encryption for Zoom, even Zoom itself has no way to look in on a user’s Zoom call.

 Now that end-to-end encryption is available on Zoom, all users should make sure it’s enabled.
 Why?
 As mentioned, E2EE ensures no one else but meeting participants can gain access to the call and see and hear what is discussed.
 And since the meetings are now end-to-end encrypted, not even Zoom can bypass this.
 Given the sensitive business nature of most Zoom calls, any person who uses Zoom should ensure E2EE is enabled right away.